umbraco/UmbracoDocs/Tutorials/Add-Google-Authentication/index.md

 #### Opton 2: NuGet Package Manager

-The NuGet Package Manager UI in Visual Studio on Windows allows you to easily install, uninstall, and update NuGet packages in projects and solutions.
+The NuGet Package Manager UI in Visual Studio on Windows allows you to install, uninstall, and update NuGet packages in projects and solutions.

 1. Go to **Tools** -> **NuGet Package Manager** -> **Manage NuGet Packages for Solution**.
 2. In the Browse tab, type `Microsoft.AspNetCore.Authentication.Google` in the search field.